 Welcome to the Kansas Cooperative Fish and Wildlife Research Unit website.
-Here you can explore the history and mission of the Unit as well as what is currently happening within the Unit.
-This site is updated regularly, so be sure to check the Unit News, Current Projects, and Completed Projects pages for the latest information.
+Here you can explore the history and mission of the Unit along with information on the latest research projects.

 The agreement establishing the Kansas Cooperative Fish and Wildlife Research Unit in 1991 stated that the purpose was to:

 "provide for active cooperation in the advancement, organization, and conduct of fish and wildlife research, graduate education, in-service training, technical assistance, public relations, and demonstration programs."